The United States Of Punk: The best band from every state in America

 Required Listening: Reinventing Axl Rose (2002)

-Honorable Mention: Hot Water Music
+Honourable Mention: Hot Water Music

 Anti-Heros aren’t just Georgia’s claim to punk fame, they’re also one of America’s most influential Oi! outfits.
-The band’s first two albums are considered must-haves by Oi punks, and their logo can be seen painted in White Out on many a leather jacket.
+The band’s first two albums are considered must-haves by Oi! punks, and their logo can be seen painted in White Out on many a leather jacket.
 They’ve long courted controversy by writing a song set to the tune of a Skrewdriver track (Skrewdriver, of course, being a well-known skinhead band), but the dudes have vehemently denied any support of the white power skinhead movement, going so far as to file suit against New Line Cinema for their logo being featured in the film American History X.

 Required Listening: That’s Right!
 (1987)

 One might not think of an island paradise as the perfect breeding ground for noisy rage, but Cringer proved that even the beaches of Hawaii could produce solid punk rock.
 The band’s grinding guitar sound drove their vibe of angry irritation, while their melodic solos and playful lyrics gave them a fun, party-along vibe with a slight ska sensibility.
 Fun fact: among Cringer’s past members was Lance Hahn, better known for his work in Bay Area punkers J Church.